Who We Are

 ACHIEVING MATH SUCCESS FOR EVERY TEACHER AND LEARNER

 The Foundation is an approved Public Benefit Organisation (“PBO”) under PBO number 930062567 and Section 18A (1)(a) approved.
-Also registered under NPO 213-482
+Also registered under NPO 213-482.

 Peter comes from a family business background and over 30 years in Media, Distribution and Supply Chain and Merchandise Management both in South Africa and the United Kingdom.
-Positions held have always involved an extensive Change Management role and from this Peter has developed a passion for education and job creation and aims to continue this vision through the work of the Proficiency Foundation Trust.
+Positions held have always involved an extensive Change Management role and from this Peter has developed a passion for education and job creation and aims to continue this vision through the work of the Proficiency Trust.

 EARLY CHILDHOOD DEVELOPMENT

-For South African kids to be succeed and compete in this 21st Century and the fourth industrial revolution (“4IR”), they mathematical skills needs to be developed during this phase.
-The use of manipulatives during the ECD phase of child development are stimulating to children as the learning tools create excitement in a playful way which stimulates creativity in children.
+For South African children to succeed and compete in this 21st Century and the fourth industrial revolution (“4IR”), their mathematical skills need to be developed during this phase.
+The use of math manipulatives during the Early Childhood Development (ECD) phase of child development are stimulating to children as the learning tools create excitement in a playful way which encourages creativity in children.

-The Proficiency Foundation, through its partnership with Clever Minds Direct Pty Ltd (CMD), a supplier of education products, training services and curriculum development, the Foundation benefits from the experiences and successes that CMD has had in the South African Education Sector.
+The Proficiency Trust, through its partnership with Clever Minds Direct Pty Ltd (CMD), a supplier of education products, training services and curriculum development, the Foundation benefits from the experiences and successes that CMD has had in the South African Education Sector.
 Since 2015 over 350 000 learners and over 4500 teachers were reached across 5 provinces with pleasing results and significant impact: